 After following the guide above, I have confirmed the broker and client are installed and functioning on the Raspberry Pi.
 Next step, to get the client installed on my Feather Huzzah.

 I had to get things setup to use the Arduino IDE for the Feather Huzzah.
 I followed the Adafruit guide found here.
+After following the guide, I was able to connect to the Huzzah using the Arduino IDE and successfully uploaded one of the Adafruit sketches to test my Wifi connectivity.

 So a key part of HIMS is to send messages to the remote Raspberry Pis.
 To do this I created some basic python scripts to send messages that the Raspberry Pis are monitoring for.